microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return grammars for speech-to-text.
+This hook will return grammars for speech-to-text.
 Grammars is a list of words provided by the implementer for the speech-to-text engine to bias towards.
 It is commonly used for selecting the correct words with same or similar pronunciations, e.g. Bellevue vs. Bellview vs. Bellvue.

 To modify this value, change the value in the style options prop passed to Web Chat.